mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 incorporating hexes on the edge of the board might have to be one or two hexes wider to acheive victory.

 ### Variations

 Try the following:

 * Rearrange the map boards in order and aspect, then replay the scenario and see how it changes.
+* Use the same OOB with 3 boards selected at random from the ImStrat boards.

 ---